-When I was planning my trip it seemed like I was searching all over the place to find all of the things to do in Kangaroo Island.
-It took lots of different articles, blog posts and social media posts to put together this huge list.
-Rather than keeping it to myself, I’m sharing it here to save you doing all the different research I had done.
+When I was planning my trip I was searching all over the place to find things to do in Kangaroo Island.
+It took many different articles, blog posts and social media posts to put together this huge list.
+Rather than keeping it to myself, I’m sharing it here.
 So here is the ultimate list of what to do on Kangaroo Island.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 - What to Do on Kangaroo Island

 Note: Many of the below attractions were affected by the devastating bushfires of January 2020.
 While I've tried to give the most up-to-date information, please check with the attractions themselves to confirm the latest opening hours and access information.